 So, your bestie's getting hitched!

-Or maybe it’s your brother, cousin, great aunt, colleague, partner’s colleague, or next door neighbour’s psychic…. you get the idea.
-Point is, you’re goin’ to a wedding.
+Or maybe it’s your brother, cousin, great aunt, colleague, partner’s colleague, or next door neighbour’s psychic…. point is, bells are ringing, you’re goin’ to a wedding.

 Let’s start with two of the most lowkey dress codes: casual and smart casual.
 Weddings that fit the bill are often smaller, less-traditional affairs; think afternoon drinks in a backyard or park, or perhaps a laid-back beach ceremony.

 For casual weddings, especially outdoor ones, we recommend a relaxed but pretty sundress - minis generally welcome! - paired with low heels or elegant flats.
 For smart-casual or dressy-casual weddings, try a flowy tiered midi dress or a simple co-ord set.

 If you’re stuck, let the time of the event guide you; pale colours work well for the day, dark colours for the night.
 But there’s no need to stress over these finer details.
 The main rule is to keep the stilettos and ball gown at home - ditto ripped jeans, grungy tees and thongs.